christinamahmoud/christinamahmoud.github.io/_pages/research.md

 </div>
 where $\mathbf{W}$ is the vector of conserved variables, $\mathbf{f}(\mathbf{W})$ is the flux, and $\mathbf{R}(\mathbf{W})$ is the relaxation source term.
 The small parameter $\varepsilon>0$ induces multiscale dynamics that challenge robust scheme design.
 -->
+## Key contributions

+- Unsplit AP schemes for hyperbolic systems with relaxation.
+- Relative-entropy analysis for relaxation systems: convergence to equilibrium.
+- Hierarchy of relaxation-based hyperbolic models for two-phase flows.

 ## Research interests